 You know how much we love when things are aligned, right?

-Then, break it down the volunteer numbers for everyone in simple terms — the total number of volunteers that you plan to involve in the coming year.
-If it’s an increase, describe that.
+Then, break down the volunteer numbers for everyone in simple terms — the total number of volunteers that you plan to involve in the coming year.
+If there’s an increase, describe that.

 Finally, if you want to really impress, calculate the total number of FTE employees the estimated total of next year’s annual volunteer hours would equate to.

 Then start talking time and resources needed to get the job done.
 Hel-lo! 🙂

 Level Up Your Volunteer Management Game Plan in 2019 Mini Series

 This week, check out our Volunteer Resourcing Plan Template.
 It’ll help you proactively plan your goals and roles for volunteer involvement in 2019!

 YOUR FREE DOWNLOAD

 Tool #4 - The Volunteer Resourcing Plan Template